data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How to use OpenAI Playground.md

 ### Introduction

 Have you ever thought, "Wow!
 ChatGPT is really cool, but how can I modify the way it gives results?
 Is there any way I can tweak the infamous brain of ChatGPT?"
-Well, my friend, you've clicked on the right article!
+Well, my friend, you've clicked on the right article!%%Avoid marketing language, it can be simple and easy to read, but still keep it professional%%

 <div style="text-align: center;">
 <img src="https://www.webfx.com/wp-content/uploads/2023/07/what-is-openai.png" alt="TV issue" width="200"/>